bnfour/md-mods/readme.md

 Please note that the game servers only track top 2000 entries.
 If you score less, it won't be tracked and there's nothing this mod can do.

+## Experimental mod
+That's not a mod intended for using.
+Rather, it's a developmental test bed for me to test random stuff without changing existing proper mods.
+Some of my internal random stuff testing may find its way to this repo as a next mod.
+Maybe.

 # Installation
 These are [MelonLoader](https://melonwiki.xyz/) mods.
 In order to run these, you need to have it installed. **Only 0.5.7 version of MelonLoader is supported** for now, absolutely no idea about compatibility with newer versions.
-Once you have MelonLoader installed, drop the DLLs of desired mods into mods folder.
+Once you have MelonLoader installed, drop the DLLs of desired mods into the mods folder.
 Remove to uninstall.

 Rather than downloading these, I suggest (reviewing the source and) building them yourself — this way you'll be sure the mods behave as described.
 See ["Building from source"](#building-from-source).
 Otherwise, please verify the downloads.

 ## Verification
-Every release will be accompanied with SHA256 hashes of every DLL.
-MelonLoader does print these in console when loading mods, but I suggest to verify hashes before installation.
+Every published release is accompanied with SHA256 hashes of every DLL.
+MelonLoader does print these in console when loading mods, but I suggest to verify the hashes before installation.

 # Frequently Asked Questions
 (or, more accurately, "I thought you may want to know this")

 ### Is this cheating?
 _tl;dr: no_

-These mods provide with the information the game already receives directly from its API, it's just not shown anywhere by default.
+These mods show the information the game already receives directly from its API, it's just not shown anywhere by default.
 You can already get this info, for instance, from [musedash.moe](https://musedash.moe/) scoreboard.
-In fact, this repo is born from my frustration of having to mirror my track selection in-game and on the website on another screen.
+In fact, this repo is born from my frustration of having to mirror my track selection in-game to the website on another display.
-The mods provide no advantage in the actual gameplay, only some convinence in track selection stage.
-You still have to git gud to get high scores; you just know what character to pick and where exactly on the scoreboard you are.
+The mods provide no advantage for the actual gameplay, only some convinence in track selection stage.
+You still have to git gud to earn high scores; you just know what character to pick and where exactly on the scoreboard you are.

-Unless you count _any_ intervention for _any_ purpose with the game as cheating, this is not cheating.
+Unless you count _any_ changes to the game for _any_ purpose as cheating, this is not cheating.

 ### Will I get banned for using these?
 _tl;dr: probably not, but NO WARRANTIES; USE AT YOUR OWN RISK_

 As I stated in previous question, I don't believe this is cheating.
-I've been using these in various in-development stages for a few months, and my account is still there.
+I've been using these continiously, and my account is still there.
 But there's a reason for the all-caps section of the license about having no warranties: the devs might think otherwise or break the compatibility (un)intentionally.

 Remember that you're using the mods **at your own risk**.
 I have warned you many times in this readme.

 ### I have other mods.
-What about compability with them?
+What about compatibility with them?
 _tl;dr: ¯\\\_(ツ)\_/¯_

 The mods are pretty much self-contained, so I think ("think" being the operative word here) they will work with other ones, unless the other mods change the default scoreboard components or character selection logic.

-### My game broke because of you, how can I blame you?
+### My game is broken because of you and your mods, how can I blame you?
-_tl;dr: see issues, and remember: NO WARRANTIES_
+_tl;dr: uninstall, and remember: NO WARRANTIES_

 * Please make sure you're using supported **(0.5.7)** version of MelonLoader.
+* If you're playing on GNU/Linux via Proton, setting its version to 7 might help with modloader compatibility.
 * Try to remove mods not from this repo.
+* Try to remove the mods and check whether the vanilla game is broken too.

-If none of these helps, feel free to write an issue, unless it's already present.
+If none of these helps, feel free to submit an issue, unless it's already have been reported.

+If you just want to play the game, removing the mods (and maybe the modloader itself) is always an option.

 # Building from source
 This repo is a run-of-the-mill .NET solution targeting .NET 4.7.2.